ArianeMora/SiRCleR/README.md

 ```

 ## Run
-See the folder `data_example` for a proper tutorial with data included that you can run!
+See the folder `data_example` and `vignettes` for a proper tutorial with data included that you can run!

 #### Quick version
 ```